 - Improves concentration

-Step by step Side Plank – Vasisthasana (Lateral Inclined Plane Pose)
+Side Plank – Vasisthasana (Lateral Inclined Plane Pose) Practice Guide

 - Start in a Downward-Facing Dog Pose.
 Stand on the hands and knees with your shoulders directly above the hands and your hips above the knees.
 Press the hips straight up until both legs and arms are straight.
 Let the neck continue the straight line of your back from hips to head, breathe deeply and slowly.